Adjunct Professor - School of Science & Technology

 Molecular Genetics and Functional Genomics of Filamentous Fungi

-We are investigating the role of genes involved in the response to starvation, using as a model extracellular protease production in the filamentous fungus, Aspergillus nidulans.
-We have identified two atypical, non-catalytic hexokinases (HxkC and HxkD), that are involved in the regulation of extracellular protease production in A. nidulans (Bernardo et al., 2007).
+Investigates the role of genes involved in the response to starvation, using as a model extracellular protease production in the filamentous fungus, Aspergillus nidulans.
+This research identified two atypical, non-catalytic hexokinases (HxkC and HxkD), that are involved in the regulation of extracellular protease production in A. nidulans (Bernardo et al., 2007).
 In addition, a third protein (XprG) that, like HxkC and HxkD, is involved in the response to starvation has been identified (Katz et al., 2006).
 XprG belongs to a newly defined class of DNA-binding proteins which includes a transcriptional activator required for progression through meiosis in yeast and a human protein shown to be highly expressed in metastatic tumour cells.
 We have evidence that XprG plays a role in the response to starvation and programmed cell death in Aspergillus nidulans.

-The techniques that we are using for this project include construction of gene knockouts, purification of tagged proteins, use of gene fusions to study gene regulation, real-time PCR and microarray hybridisation analyses.
+The techniques that were used for this project include construction of gene knockouts, purification of tagged proteins, use of gene fusions to study gene regulation, real-time PCR and microarray hybridisation analyses.

-Professor Katz is also involved in a project aimed at the identification of genes that control pathogenicity in Thielaviopsis basicola the fungal pathogen that causes black root rot in cotton and other plants.
-This project is carried out in collaboration with Dr Lily Pereg-Gerk and is described on her web page.
+Professor Katz collaborated with Dr Lily Pereg on a project aimed at the identification of genes that control pathogenicity in Thielaviopsis basicola the fungal pathogen that causes black root rot in cotton and other plants.
+Further information on this research can be found on Dr Pereg's staff profile page.

 Katz M.E., Evans C.J., Heagney E.E., vanKuyk P.A., Kelly J.M. and Cheetham B.F., Mutations in genes encoding sorting nexins alter production of intracellular and extracellular proteases in Aspergillus nidulans, Genetics, in press.